Agitatra/SerialMassMailer/Readme.md

-# EmailWorker: Mini Java E-Mail Client
+# SerialMassMailer: Mini Java E-Mail Client

 This is a very simple Java-E-Mail Client